integralfx/MemTestHelper/DDR4 OC Guide.md

 5. Drop tCL by 1 until it's unstable.
    * On AMD, if GDM is enabled drop tCL by 2.

+6. On Intel, drop tRCD and tRP by 1 until unstable.

-6. Drop tRCD (and tRP if on Intel) by 1 until unstable.
-Do the same with tRP if on AMD.
+   On AMD, drop tRCD by 1 until unstable.
+Do the same with tRP.
    * Note: More IMC voltage may be necessary to stabilise tighter tRCD.

 7. Set `tRAS = tCL + tRCD(RD) + 2`.
 Increase if unstable.